iitanmay/iitanmay.com/_pages/research.md

       <div class="card-body">

         <p>
           During my PhD, I conducted laboratory experiments and numerical simulations to study the dynamics of turbulent jets and fountains.
 These free shear flows are widely observed in nature, from volcanic eruptions (forced plume) to hydrothermal vents, and in industrial applications like HVAC systems.
 Jets are purely momentum-driven, whereas fountains are opposed by buoyancy forces that eventually halt their vertical motion, causing them to reverse direction and spread laterally.
-Figure 1 shows the different classes of fountains which is determined by the comparative magnitude of buoyancy and momentum fluxes at the fountain souce.
+Figure 1 shows the different classes of turbulent fountains which is determined by the comparative magnitude of buoyancy and momentum fluxes at the fountain souce.
 Understanding their interaction in complex environments is crucial for predicting transport phenomena (mass, momentum, heat, etc.) and mixing characteristics (dilution, entrainment, etc.).
         </p>

         <div style="width: 70%; margin: 0 auto; text-align: center;">